Leslie Gulch

 Owyhee Lake at the dead end of Leslie Gulch Road, with Slocum Creek Campground in left corner.
 July 2017.

 Leslie Gulch is a canyon in Malheur County, Oregon, United States.
 It is on the east side of Owyhee Lake, a reservoir on the Owyhee River.
 Its abundant and striking rock formations are made of tuff.

 The gulch was named after a local rancher, Hiram E. Leslie, who was hit by lightning here in 1882.
 Previously it had been called "Dugout Gulch."

-The last 15 mi of the gulch are on a smooth, but curvy gravel road, adding a bit of time to get there.

 Management

 The area is administered by the Bureau of Land Management (BLM).

 At the end of the Leslie Gulch road at Owyhee Lake there is a boat launching ramp.
 At certain times of the year the water level is below the ramp which makes putting big boats in the lake impossible; smaller boats may have to be taken to the lake by hand.
 Nearby is the 10-unit Slocum Creek - Leslie Gulch Campground, operated by the BLM, which is open from March through November.
 The road to the campground is also prone to flash floods which can wash out the road in places.